kasagawa/3DBall/README.md

 - The main food resources for the development of this game were as follows:
   - Strawberries (primarily cheap ones bought at Netto)
   - Raspberries (same as the strawberries)
-  - Whole Wheat bread (from Lauras Bakery at Torvehallerne)
+  - Whole Wheat bread (from Laura's Bakery at Torvehallerne)
   - Butter (tons of it!)
   - Mayonnaise (tons of it!)
   - Ham (or Roastbeef!!)